gheja/wav-to-spectrogram/README.md

 # WAV to Spectrogram

-From a WAV file to image or video.
+From a WAV file to image or video with playhead.

+The script needs `ffmpeg` in `PATH` for creating video.

 Examples: